Michael Healy’s stained glass window in Clarecastle Church

 “While Michael Healy assisted Kitty O’Brien he also worked on a design for his own next window, a tall lancet (15 ft high) for the Catholic church, Clarecastle, Co.
 Clare.
 It was ordered by the parish priest, Canon Peter Bourke, with funds left to the church by a local shopkeeper, Miss Mary Anne Slattery.
-Evie Hone acquired the sketch design, possibly gifted to her by Healy after she had joined the studio in the following decade, and she bequeathed it to the National Gallery of Ireland.
+Evie Hone acquired the sketch design, possibly gifted to her by Healy after she had joined the studio in the following decade, and she bequeathed it to the National Gallery.
 The words ‘Jesus Meets His Blessed Mother’ appear prominently in the design and the main image depicts Christ on the way to Calvary struggling under the weight of his cross, glancing back at his mother who reaches out as if to assist him while an approaching soldier appears ready to intervene.
-Its and image that is both tender and tense, with a silhouetted crowd looming on the horizon.
-Above in the apex are two kneeling angels, one holding the imprinted Veronica’s Veil, the other with a chalice referencing Christ’s impending sacrifice.
-Two further depictions of Christ appear side by side as predella (base) panels: Christ celebrating the Last Supper, and Christ depicted in the familiar Ecce Homo pose.
+It is an image both tender and tense, with a silhouetted crowd looming on the horizon.
+Above in the apex are two kneeling angels, one holding the imprinted Veronica’s veil, the other with a chalice referencing Christ’s impending sacrifice.
+Two further depictions of Christ appear side by side as predella panels – Christ celebrating the Last Supper, and Christ depicted in the familiar Ecce Homo pose.
 Healy has indicated where an inscription would appear at the base with just the words ‘Oct.
 1926’ legible.
 Archival photographs from the 1960s and 70s record how the finished window appeared and it is clear that there had been a change of plan – the two angels were dispensed with and at the base, instead of the two panels side by side, there was just Ecce Homo centered.
 Pale coloured quarries in a loosely geometric arrangement surrounded the three pictorial elements.
 The An Túr Gloine work journal records that it was fixed on 5 May 1927.
 Regrettably the window was radically altered in the med-1980s when all the subtly coloured background glass was inexplicably removed and substituted with cheap clear glass, a sad outcome for what was most likely a fine window”.
 Pages 226-229

 The cost of the window was £168.
 This was funded from Miss Slattery’s estate, as well as a water font.
 She of course never got to see the window, and Canon Bourke did not get to enjoy it for long himself.
 The An Túr Gloine records (housed in the Centre for the Study of Irish Art in the National Gallery) indicate that it was installed in the Church on 5 May 1927, and we know the Canon died the following year.